shaunwarman/charter-bus-skill/UTTERANCES.md

 ### averagePointsForByYear

  - yearly average points for for {name}
- - {name} average points for by year
+ - {name}'s average points for by year
  - what is the average points for by year for {name}
  - average points for by year for {name}
  - what is the average points for by year for {name}